 Breathing deep relaxes the body and mind and boosts the mood.
 The wide and flat single trail thread leads to the junction where the lower loop begins to the right.

 Well-manicured trail continues past the interesting interpretive signs about the value of a forest fire and the process of renewal and recovery.

 The interpretive plaques are titled 'Nature's Patchwork', 'Learning from Nature', 'Out of the Ashes' and 'Wildlife in the Burn' before the loop returns to the sign at the beginning of trail junctions.

 The longer and upper Fireweed Loop Trail is definitely not wheelchair compatible.

 Fireweed is a colorful, pink-flowered plant which is often among the first to grow after a forest fire with the tendency to create dense and dramatic fields of color nearly two meters (six and a half feet) in height against the stark, blackened appearance of the devastated forest.

 The trail returns to the parking area and the Continental Divide exhibit.

-Photographs at the Continental Divide, 10 KM (6¼ miles) south of Castle Junction in Banff National Park or 95 KM (59⅜ miles) north of the Village of Radium Hot Springs just outside Kootenay National Park were taken on Monday, August 8, 2016.
+Photographs at the Continental Divide, 10 KM (6¼ miles) south of Castle Junction in Banff National Park or 95 KM (59⅜ miles) north of the Village of Radium Hot Springs which is just beyond the south boundary of Kootenay National Park, were captured on Monday, August 8, 2016.